barchart/alerting-service-public/docs/content/product_overview.md

 #### Web Browsers

 This SDK can be distributed as part of your browser-based applications.
 The source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
-Consequently, transpilation (or polyfill use) is recommended before distribution.
+Consequently, transpilation is recommended before distribution.

 #### Node.js